 The recoverable amount for each separate CGU is determined based on a calculation of value in use.
 That calculation uses cash flow projections that are based on financial budgets for the business that are approved by management and cover a five-year period.
-Cash flow beyond the period are extrapolated based on the assumption that the envelope market in Europe as a whole will have a limited growth.
+Cash flow beyond the period are extrapolated based on the assumption that the envelope market in Europe as a whole will have a limited growth whereas the Light Package market will constantly grow.
 The cash flows are based on previous years' outcomes and management's projections of the market trend.
 Management has established the budgeted cash flows based on previous years' results, planned and completed efficiency-improving measures and projections of the market trend.

-In calculating value in use, a discount rate of 10.2 per cent after tax (11.4 per cent before tax) has been assumed.
+In calculating value in use, a discount rate of 10.3 per cent after tax (11.6 per cent before tax) has been assumed.
 The same discount rate is applicable to all segments because the risk does not differ between them.
-A negative growth rate is assumed during the three first years of on average -0.4 per cent.
-The two last years have been assumed to result in a similar growth rate.
-A sustained growth rate of 1.2 per cent has been adopted.
-Previous year, a discount rate of 10.3 per cent (13.2 per cent before tax) and a development adjacent to this year's calculation was adopted but with a growth rate of 1 per cent at the end of the five year period.
+A positive growth rate is assumed during the three first years of on average 2.8 per cent (-0.4 per cent previous year) and on average 5.2 per cent (-0.4 per cent previous year) for the two last years based on declining envelope sales and increasing light packaging sales.
+A sustainable annual growth rate of 1.0 per cent (1.2 per cent previous year) has been used to extrapolate cash flows beyond the budget period.
+Previous year, a discount rate of 10.2 per cent (11.4 per cent before tax) was adopted.